Meet the Piggies

 Rupert was the first pig to enter our care after our name change to Ralphy's Retreat and he bears a striking resemblance in looks and personality to Ralphy.

 Rupert is one of our most friendly and affectionate pigs.

-Roger joined our family in 2014 with three of his friends.
+Spike joined our family in 2013 with his friends, Gracie and Wilbur.
 The sanctuary he lived at was closing and they needed a soft place to land.
-Roger, Jilly Bean, Sam and Pebbles made the long trip to make Ralphy's their home.
+The piggies made the long trip to make Ralphy's their home.

 Arnold joined our family in 2014.
 A lady visiting a yard sale heard grunting and asked a man what the noise was.
 He lifted a tarp to reveal a cage with his 'pet pig' in it.
 Arnold was a boar and spent the first year of his life in the cage.
 Finally the man agreed to surrender Arnold to the lady and she got him to safety.

 Arnold is still very shy around people he does not know.
 Unfortunately, a year spent standing on wire has caused damage to his feet, but he is otherwise a lovely, healthy boy.

 Joy joined our family in 2014.
 In her first home, she had been attacked by dogs, losing one ear and having the other reconstructed.
 She was removed by the SPCA and placed in a new home, but when a new baby arrived, we were asked to take Joy in.

 Joy is a tough little pig who has self-preservation at the very top of her list.
 She lives in a group of pigs, but enjoys her own company best of all.
 She loves meeting visitors and getting belly rubs from her dad.

 Hermione joined the Ralphy's family in Spring 2018 with her boyfriend Munroe.
 The pair had lived on a horse farm for several years, but after an incident with one of the show horses, they needed a new home.